chungvuiloong/jeresulovuo/README.md

 - ⚡ Fun fact: I can say "I love coffee" in 6 languages.
 - My work experience: www.linkedin.com/in/chungvuiloong

+My major project, Travel App: https://mrjaytravelapp.netlify.app/
+- Geo tracking of current country.
+- Displays data of all countries.
+- Display data specific to a certain country.
+- Fetches data from 5 separate API and displays data accordingly to their respective components.

 Check out my personal site, https://mrjay-portfolio.netlify.app/ , it has:
-- a form that validates your info
+- a form that validates your info.
-- parrallex effect hero banner
+- parrallex effect hero banner.
-- my previous projects
+- my previous projects.
-- Facebook chat plugin (works with Google Chrome & Mozilla Firefox)
+- Facebook chat plugin (works with Google Chrome & Mozilla Firefox).

-My major project, Travel App: https://mrjaytravelapp.netlify.app/
-- Geo tracking of current country
-- Displays data of all countries
-- Display data specific to a certain country

 ## Coded with:
 <p>